 - Precision Medicine Program: Estonia implemented digital health literacy education in 2013 for healthcare professionals and patients.

 - National Personalised Medicine Programme: In 2016, Estonia launched this programme, which lays out a framework to implement personalised medicine.
-As part of this programme, in 2018 Estonia offered 100,000 residents free genetic testing, making it the first nation to offer its citizens state-sponsored genetic information and advice.
+As part of this programme, in 2018 Estonia offered thousands of residents free genetic testing, making it the first nation to offer its citizens state-sponsored genetic information and advice.

 Notable organisations and companies

 - Estonian Society of Human Genetics (ESTSHG): Founded in 1999, ESTSHG is a non-profit organisation that promotes research and communication between scientists in the field of human and medical genetics.